No one on the Internet is living the life you think they are

-I only tweet or gram (Is that a word?
-Kids these days!) when I have something interesting, funny or of value to share.
+I only tweet when I have something interesting, funny or of value to share.
 In reality, 99% of my day is filled with non-interesting, non-funny stuff.

 I know this about myself yet when I go online and read or see other people’s stuff, I assume they’re different, and somehow, their lives are awesome and interesting all of the time.
 That’s because all I see are their interesting bits and bytes.

-My days typically involve: watering my veggies and herbs, cleaning rat poop, cleaning my house and yard, staring out my window instead of writing or designing, sitting on my couch reading, refreshing social (with my wife sitting beside me, doing the same), and so many other absolutely mundane things that aren’t worth mentioning (except in this specific instance).
+My days typically involve: cleaning my house and acreage, staring out my window instead of writing or designing, customer service emails, sitting on my couch reading, refreshing social (with my wife sitting beside me, doing the same), and so many other absolutely mundane things that aren’t worth mentioning (except in this specific instance).

-Looking through my own social feeds though, it’s all wonderful gardens, hiking in nature, photos of my awesome dining table or my rats doing something funny.
-Sure, I do all those things, but I’m not constantly doing things worth mentioning.
+Looking through my own social feed though, it's much more interesting (and funny, if you like bad jokes and sarcasm).
+Sure, I do all sometimes-interesting things, but I’m not constantly doing things worth mentioning.

 What I share online only represents a tiny portion of my life.
 Sure, I live a pretty decent life, and really don’t have anything to complain about, but still — it’s not nearly as interesting as a lot of folks assume.
 And conversely, I’m sure a lot of folks I assume have an amazingly awesome, super interesting life are exactly the same.

 Sometimes I’m too stressed out to post or write anything.
 Or, I’m too upset at something to say anything of value/interest.
-Or, I’m so slammed with work I ignore my health and sit at my computer for 14 hours a day like an dumdum.
+Or, I’m so slammed with work I ignore my health and sit at my computer for 10 hours a day like a dum-dum.

 So why am I telling you all this?